-Description: [Developing PyGNA]

-We developed PyGNA --- the Generative Network Automata (GNA) modeling, analysis and simulation framework implemented as a Python module.
+[Developing PyGNA] We developed PyGNA --- the Generative Network Automata (GNA) modeling, analysis and simulation framework implemented as a Python module.
 This framework allows a user to construct adaptive network models based on GNA, either based on the user's own network rewriting rules or rules that are automatically reconstructed from given network evolution data.
 The framework also allows dynamic simulations of network behavior.
 The first public release version of PyGNA (ver.
 0.6) was released in September 2012, and the second public release version (ver.
 0.7) was released in August 2013.
-Its source codes and other information are all publicly available from our SourceForge.net site.
+The third public release version (ver.0.8) was released in December 2014.
+Its source codes and other information are all publicly available from our SourceForge.net site (ver.
+0.6 and 0.7) and github.com (ver.
+0.7 and 0.8).
+The most recent version (ver.
+0.8) of PyGNA has the following capabilities: